Collaborative-AI/colda/public/html/_sources/reference/utils.rst.txt

 :py:mod:`~colda.utils` Module
 ==============================

-The :py:mod:`~colda.utils` module contains some methods to help main functions.
+The :py:mod:`~colda.utils` module contains a number of helper functions, such as type checking, type converting, etc.

 Examples
 --------